HeronWest/shelf_dto/README.md

 shelf_dtos uses custom exceptions to handle validation errors.
 The ValidationException contains details about which fields failed validation and why.
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3 License.
 See the LICENSE file for details.
 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss what you would like to change.